-

 Mechanisms of Hepatitis B Infection

-The lab's team seeks to gain a better understanding of the HBV life cycle and the mechanisms by which this virus usurps the established vesicle trafficking and autophagic, secretory and endocytic pathways of the hepatocyte host.
-This is essential to enable the identification of new antiviral targets.
+Hepatitis B virus (HBV) infection is a global health problem because individuals infected with the virus are at risk of chronic hepatitis, liver cirrhosis and hepatocellular carcinoma.
+It is estimated that 350 to 400 million people have chronic HBV infection despite the availability of effective vaccines.
+Thus, a better understanding of the HBV life cycle and the mechanisms by which this virus usurps the established vesicle trafficking, autophagic, secretory and endocytic pathways of the hepatocyte host is essential to enable the identification of new antiviral targets.